 - Gluten Free Holiday Sangria

-There are tons and tons of great lemon bar recipes out there, but I hope you give this one a try.
+There are tons and tons of great lemon square recipes out there, but I hope you give this one a try.
 I think it’s amazing and we sure do love it.
 I know its a bold statement to say these are THE BEST LEMON SQUARES but I really do think this is the Best Lemon Bar Recipe out there!
-If I do say so myself (as my Mom would say). :)
+If I do say so myself (as my Mom would say).

 Do you put Lemon Bars in the fridge?